Journalism 133: Prof. Craig: Story Flow Exercise

 Prevention of these attacks requires multiple efforts.
 Anti-viral software can catch many viruses but new viruses may bypass the protection features.
 Users need to keep this software up to-date.
 Users need to be educated to not open attachments whose names end in ".exe.
 (The file extension identifies executable code.)
 In fact, it's risky to open any attachment if you are uncertain of its source

 II.
-Headline Exercise (20 points): Read the three brief news stories, then choose ONE and write two headlines for it -- one straightforward headline and one creative one using elements of the story.
+Headline Exercise (20 points): Read the three brief news stories, then choose TWO and write two headlines for each of them -- one straightforward headline and one creative one using elements of the story.
 Type the headlines into the text box below.
 (ONE EXAMPLE STORY IS PROVIDED HERE; THERE WILL BE THREE ON THE EXAM.)

 BLOOMINGTON, Minn. - A new exhibit at the Mall of America has brought more than one thousand giant cave cockroaches into the building.